Real Spectral Triples on Crossed Products: Spectral Triples on Crossed Products

 \begin{rmk} Even though the operator $\widehat{D}$ resembles (a representative for) the external Kasparov product of $D$ and $M_{l}$, the triple $(C_{c}(G,\mathcal{A}), \widehat{H}, \widehat{D})$ is \emph{not} the external Kasparov product of the triple $(A, H, D)$ with the triple $(C^{*}_{r}(G), \ell^{2}(G), M_{l})$ as the isomorphic vector spaces $A\rtimes_{\alpha,r}G$ and $A\otimes C^{*}_{r}(G)$ are in general not isomorphic as algebras. \end{rmk}

-The construction in Theorem \ref{thm} can be thought as a generalization of the boundary map in the K-homology Pimsner-Voiculescu sequence (cf. \cite{pimsner1980exact}) in the following sense.
+It is well known that the construction in Theorem \ref{thm} can be thought as a generalization of the boundary map in the K-homology Pimsner-Voiculescu sequence (cf. \cite{pimsner1980exact}) in the following sense.
 Applying the six-term exact sequence in K-homology to the generalised Toeplitz extension

-and using $K^{i}(T_{\alpha})\simeq K^{i}(A)$ one obtains the Pimsner-Voiculescu exact sequence
+and using $K^{i}(T_{\alpha})\simeq K^{i}(A)$, one obtains the Pimsner-Voiculescu exact sequence

 Here $\varepsilon$ is the pull-back map.
 Note that the boundary maps $\partial^{0}$ and $\partial^{1}$ are just the left Kasparov multiplication by the class $[\tau]\in KK_{1}(A\rtimes_{\alpha}\mathbb{Z}, A\otimes \mathcal{K})\simeq KK_{1}(A\rtimes_{\alpha}\mathbb{Z}, A)$ defined by the extension \eqref{23} (see \cite[$\S 19.5-6$]{blackadar1998k}).